HackerYou/spotify-oauth-proxy/README.md

 | SERVER_URL        | URL for the deployed herokuapp                                                                                                                                                                                                                                                                                                  |
 | SCOPES (optional) | The authorization scopes you want the user to grant; scopes should be separated with a space.
 A full list of available scopes can be found [here](https://developer.spotify.com/documentation/general/guides/scopes/).
 If no scopes are specified, authorization will be granted only to access publicly available information. |

 When you deploy to Heroku go to your application in the dashboard and click on the settings tab.
-There you can click `Reveal Config Vars`, and make sure you add the five from above.
+There you can click `Reveal Config Vars`, and add the above.

 ## Workflows <a name="workflows"></a>